The National Survey on Drug Use and Health

 According to the annual National Survey of Substance Abuse Treatment Services (N-SSATS), the number of treatment facilities in Washington recognized or certified by the Single State Agency has increased steadily, from 310 facilities in 2002 to 439 facilities in 2006, which is the most recent year data are available.
 The increase is primarily accounted for by additional private for-profit and private nonprofit facilities.

 Although facilities may offer more than one modality of care, the majority of facilities (395 or 90%) in Washington State in 2006 offered some form of outpatient care; an additional 60 facilities offered residential treatment; and 17 programs offered opioid treatment.
 In addition, 96 physicians were certified to provide buprenorphine care.
+There were 241 facilities (55%) that received some form of Federal, State, county, or local government funds, and 234 facilities (53%) had agreements or contracts with a managed care organization for the provision of substance abuse treatment services.

 Treatment

 State treatment data for substance use disorders are derived from two primary sources: an annual one-day census in N-SSATS, and annual treatment admissions from the Treatment Episode Data Set (TEDS).
-With all facilities responding to the 2006 N-SSATS survey, Washington State showed a one-day census total of 42,701 clients in treatment, the majority of whom (40,480 or 95%) were in outpatient treatment.
+With all facilities responding to the 2006 N-SSATS survey, Washington State showed an one-day census total of 42,701 clients in treatment, the majority of whom (40,480 or 95%) were in outpatient treatment.
 Of the total number of clients in treatment on this date, 3,384 (8 %) were under the age of 18.

 There has been a steady increase in the annual number of admissions to treatment in Washington State between 1992 and 2005 (the most recent year for which data are available).
 Chart 3 shows the percentage of admissions mentioning particular drugs or alcohol at the time of admission.
 Across the last 13 years, there has been a steady decline in the number of admissions mentioning alcohol as a substance of abuse (from 88% in 1992 to 72% in 2005), and a substantial increase in mentions of methamphetamine abuse (from 1% in 1992 to 30% in 2005).